Try it out!

 Using PIVKey with the Firefox browser also requires an additional PKCS11 component that supports the PIV interface.
 OpenSC is an open source package that can do so.

 Finally, changing the user PIN and Admin Key are important measures to be taken before deploying the PIVKey for use.
 You can change the user PIN with the PIVKey command line tool or the VSEC_CMS_K2.0 utility that is provided with the PIVKey Admin Tools.
 An end user can customize the user PIN via Windows.
 The user PIN should be 6-8 digits.

 The Admin Key can only be changed if you have the PIVKey Admin Tools installed.
 Keep the Admin Key recorded in a secure location as the security article explains if you want the option to unblock the user PIN in the future.
-For maximum security, randomize the Admin Key (VSEC_CMS_2.0 provides a randomize option) and do not store it at all.
+For maximum security, randomize the Admin Key (the vSEC_CMS utility provides a randomize option) and do not store it at all.
 Be sure to read this Admin Key article to avoid inadvertently blocking the PIVKey.